What You Need To Know About Pennsylvania Seat Belt Laws

 - Drivers who are transporting children under the age of eight are responsible for ensuring that each child is properly restrained in a special device made for passengers too small for effective seat belt use.

 - Child restraint systems are typically sold in retail stores and are marked to specify the height and weight for which the device is appropriate.

 - Primary enforcement of child car seat belt laws dictates that a driver is responsible for the restraint of passengers from birth through age eight.

 - Secondary enforcement of child seat belt laws dictates that the driver is responsible for the restraint of passengers from age four to eight, via a proper booster seat.

-Anyone violating this law is subject to a fine of $100.00 and any court cost associated with the violation.
-The individual will also be required to provide proof of the purchase of a proper child restraint system.
+- Anyone violating this law is subject to a fine and all associated court costs.
+The individual will also be required to provide proof of purchase of a proper child restraint system.

 - Pennsylvania seat belt laws are not simply a matter of legal consideration.
 These laws are established to ensure that the driver and all passengers of a motor vehicle remain safe while the vehicle is being operated.

 - Seat belt restraints are critical for injury prevention.
 Similarly, child restraint systems ensure that young passengers are also protected.